 We had also hit our stride in Moorea in the overwater bungalows, swimming and exploring the coral gardens of the lagoon with even more bravado, like little Mermaids.

 One crazy moment while I was far out by the barrier reef, a manta ray just slid beneath my board as I hovered a few inches above the coral.
-I caught my breath and swallowed all those glorious shades of blue and green like they were delicious dessert flavors.
+I caught my breath and seemed to swallow all those glorious shades of blue and green like they were delicious dessert flavors.
 Sinking into that salty, buoyant, and buttery smooth blue-green water each morning was such a natural therapeutic tonic.
 I actually whimpered as I climbed back up the wooden ladder to the bungalow for the very last time, realizing that life would now have to resume, without this water in it.

 But we did leave, wishing we could somehow pack up that night sky of stars and Milky Way like a blanket and stuff it into our bag.
 We rode the ferry back to Tahiti to spend our last night at the Intercontinental Hotel in Papeete, then flew back to LAX on a 7 hour Air France flight.
 We topped the trip off with a whirlwind weekend in LA, staying at Casa Del Mar to look at a few colleges and connect with family and friends before our final leg home to JFK.